Learning to see differently

 Maria Lock, they learned, was the daughter of Yarramundi, a Boorooberongal man from Richmond.
 Yarramundi was a tribal chief, whose meeting with Governor Arthur Phillip in 1791 had been documented by Watkin Tench.
 Maria's brother, Colbee, was the first Aboriginal person to be granted land in the colony.
 The Tobin's became grateful for the meticulous record keeping of the British, who documented everything, leaving these stories ready to be discovered by later generations.

-Today, Chris and Leanne continue to uncover new stories, and to connect with ways of living on country passed down from generation to generation.
-They generously share what they learn through their arts and education practices.
+Today, Val's children continue to uncover new stories, and to connect with ways of living on country passed down from generation to generation.
+They generously share what they learn with others, teaching about Country through arts, language, music and environmental practices .

 Filming by ESEM Projects.
 Val's portrait by Shay Tobin.

 Stories Untold (video).
 Leanne Tobin with ESEM Projects, 2020.

 Stories Untold.
 Leanne Tobin, 2020.